 Intangible assets are recorded at cost and are amortized using the straight-line method over the estimated useful lives of the respective assets, ranging from 7 to 15 years.
 The cost of servicing the Company's patents is expensed as incurred.
 Upon retirement or sale, the cost of intangible assets is disposed of and the related accumulated amortization is removed from the accounts.
 The Company reviews its long-lived assets, including property, equipment, software and intangibles, for impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be fully recoverable.
 If indicators of impairment exist, management identifies the asset group which includes the potentially impaired long-lived asset, at the lowest level at which there are separate, identifiable cash flows.
-If the total of the expected undiscounted future net cash flows for the asset group is less than the carrying amount of the asset.
-As of March 31, 2023, no impairment was identified.
+If the total of the expected undiscounted future net cash flows for the asset group is less than the carrying amount of the asset, a loss is recognized for the difference between the fair value and carrying amount of the asset.
+As of June 30, 2023, no impairment was identified.